RafaelCosman/gpt-generated-textbooks/The Creative Mind: Unlocking the Secrets of Scientific Creativity.md

-# The Science of Creativity
+# The Creative Mind: Unlocking the Secrets of Scientific Creativity

 ## Table of Contents